Harness the power of a cloud robo-advisorErik Carlin, Co-Founder and Chief Product Officer

 Here's a summary of the options:

 For those who are tired of managing RIs, are struggling to achieve EC2 cost savings, or just want a savings outcome without the effort, the power of a robo-advisor is now available for your cloud spend!
 Let the software robots make your life easier.
-Sign up for a free RI Savings Analysis and learn how ProsperOps can save you money and time with hands-free RI management.
+Sign up for a free Compute Savings Analysis and learn how ProsperOps can save you money and time with hands-free RI management.